 The best way to organize business applications for you depends on your environment.
 A leading consideration for most cases, however, is to organize business applications in a way that reflects work teams in your organization, since role-based access controls in the Controller UI are oriented by business application.

 A node in the AppDynamics model corresponds to monitored server or JVM in the application environment.
 A node is the smallest unit of the modeled environment.
-In general, a node corresponds to an individual application server, JVM, or CLR on which you have installed an AppDynamics agent.
+Depending on the agent type, a node may correspond to an individual application server, JVM, CLR, PHP application, Apache Web server.

 Each node identifies itself in the AppDynamics model.
 When you configure the agent, you specify the name of the node, tier, and business application under which the agent reports data to the Controller.